hsiaosiyuan/cola/README.md

 ```

 ##Restrict
-1. Haven't support the BIND command
+1. Haven't support the *BIND* command.
-2. Supported authentication	method are only NO AUTHENTICATION and USERNAME/PASSWORD
+2. Supported authentication	methods are only *NO AUTHENTICATION* and *USERNAME/PASSWORD*.

 ##TODO
-1. To support TLS
+1. To support TLS.